What Married Couples Should Know About Their Credit Scores

-There's also the option of letting the spouse with the higher credit score apply for an individual loan or account which you can then treat as a joint resource.
+There’s also the option of opening loans under one person’s name and Social Security Number.
+The spouse with the higher credit score could apply for an individual loan or account that you could treat as a joint resource.
 With this approach, it’s important to remember that in the event of a breakup, the responsibility of that account or loan could become yours to bear alone.

 Debt responsibility can change after marriage and divorce

-All of your debts — the largest factor in calculating credit scores — are treated as individual if you incurred them before getting married.
+It’s important to note that total debt is the largest factor in calculating credit scores.
+All of your debts are treated as individual if you incurred them before getting married.
 This means that all your student loan debts don’t magically get shared, and all your partner’s credit card debts aren’t suddenly your responsibility.